 Tempting is the darkest shade in the palette, providing a pitch black with added shimmer in it for a luminous effect.
 I’ve not used this shade much because it’s too dark for routine.
 I’d love to wear something that makes me be refreshed and pleasant so I can feel confident to look at them.
 It’s fine if use the shade to do mysterious, smokey eyeshadow for night outs I guess.
 Or, gently apply it upon my upper lash lines instead of my eyeliners.

 This is one of the most challenging shades that I couldn’t handle well.
 It smears around my eyes and messes up with my foundation.
 I should practice more tho.
 To be fair, Tempting has a gorgeous color payoff without a doubt and is creamy rather than powdery or dusty.
 It’s difficult to blend out evenly onto bare skin; but very long-lasting for 8 hours.

-Peach Pit may easily deceive you, when placed next to Delectable.
+Peach Pit may easily deceive you when placed next to Delectable.
 You probably think it’s a sort of dark purple with a metallic finish.
-But, it’s not; specifically, the shade is a type of medium to dark, reddish brown, so called “Mahogany” color with the hint of purple.
+But, it’s not; specifically, the shade is a type of medium to dark, reddish-brown, so-called “Mahogany” color with the hint of purple.
 It literally has a sense of purple I can guarantee.
-Additionally, it’s designed having high pigmentation and creamy texture; otherwise, still slightly dry and dusty.
+Additionally, it’s designed to have high pigmentation and creamy texture; otherwise, still slightly dry and dusty.
 Peach Pit might be a sophisticated choice to me; it has an elegant color with pearly sheen.